covarell/usercode/src/zzMacros/MELA/README.txt

 will only consider events in the range minimumMzz<mZZ<maximumMzz, overwriting the default.

+will write the original MELA discriminant to the file.

 addDtoTree("nameOfYourFile",<minimumMzz>,<maximumMzz>,true)

-will add a second discriminant to the output file called "melaLDWithPt" that also includes pT variable in it.
+will write discriminant to the output file called "melaLDWithPt" that also includes pT variable in it.

 In this case, the input file must also contain a branch like: sigTree->SetBranchAddress("ZZPt",&ZZPt);

+***CM&CY***

+More options are available:

+addDtoTree("nameOfYourFile",<minimumMzz>,<maximumMzz>,false,true)

+will write a discriminant to the output file called "melaLDWithY" and if both true then "melapTY" that includes Y  and pT variable in it.

+In this case, the input file must also contain a branch like: sigTree->SetBranchAddress("ZZRapidity",&ZZY);

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~